larsyencken/shelf/README.md

 ## Overview

-Shelf is a library and personal ETL framework for managing small data files and directories in a content-addressable way.
+Shelf is an opinionated small-scale ETL framework for managing data files and directories in a content-addressable way.

-Metadata is kept on-disk in a `data/` folder.
-Data is definitively stored in an S3-compatible store, but fetched locally for processing.
+## Core principles

+### A framework

+`shelf` is motivated by the desire to take the best bits of [Our World In Data's ETL](https://github.com/owid/etl) and make the core concept reusable for multiple projects.

 ```mermaid
 graph LR